Jarred Kelenic Player Props: Mariners vs. Nationals

 Jarred Kelenic At The Plate

-- Kelenic has had at least one RBI in 37.0% of his games this season (27 of 73), with two or more RBI six times (8.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 36.5% of his games this year, Kelenic has picked up at least one RBI.
+In six of those games (8.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 25 of 73 games this year, and more than once 7 times.
+- He has scored in 26 games this season (35.1%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.